 - If you don’t have puffed brown rice, try another crispy ingredient.
 Or even skip it for a gooier treat.

 Pretty much all the ingredients can come from Thrive Market.
 I highly recommend this place for online healthy food.
 It only comes out to $5 per month and you can almost always get a free product to try with your order and free shipping with larger orders.
-Honey even has found coupons for them and I’ve saved even more, up to $20 once.
+Honey even has found coupons for them and I’ve saved even more.
 Sign up for Thrive Market here!

 Useful Items For This Recipe: